Visibly Fair Mechanisms: Appendix: Proofs

 Notice first that, by construction, an officer $i$ cannot, by submitting a different message, change the assignment of any officer $j<i$.
 Since $\psi$ only produces feasible outcomes, this implies that $\psi$ satisfies availability.

-Since the zone $z$ from which $i$'s assignment will be drawn from depends on the assignment of officers with higher priority and the ranking $\blacktriangleright_{i}$, both unaffected by $m_i$, the zone to which $i$ will be assigned during the execution of the mechanism cannot be changed by changes in her message.
-Let $s=\psi(m)$.
-Since the zone from which $i$'s outcome will be drawn will always be in $z$ regardless of the message $i$ sends, $\psi(m_i', m_{-i})\in z$ for any $m_i'\in M_i$.
-Since both $s$ and $\psi(m_i', m_{-i})$ belong to zone $z$, it must be the case that $s$ and $\psi(m_i', m_{-i})_i$ are comparable under $m_i$.
-Therefore, $\psi$ satisfies expressiveness, and by Corollary \ref{coro:Truthful1}, strategy-proofness.
+Since the zone $z$ from which $i$'s assignment is drawn depends only on the assignments of officers with higher priority and on the exogenous ranking $\blacktriangleright_i$, it is unaffected by $m_i$.
+Hence the zone to which $i$ is assigned cannot be changed by changing her message.
+Let $s=\psi(m)_i$.
+For every $m_i'\in M_i$, we have $\psi(m_i',m_{-i})_i\in z$.
+Since both $s$ and $\psi(m_i',m_{-i})_i$ belong to the same zone $z$, they are comparable under $m_i$.
+Therefore, $\psi$ satisfies expressiveness, and by \Cref{coro:Truthful1}, strategy-proofness.

-Finally, we need to show that the Modular Priority Mechanism respects modular upper-bounds.
+Finally, we need to show that the Modular Priority Mechanism respects upper-bounds.
 That is, the final allocation \(\psi(m) = a\) satisfies, for every upper-bound \( (\Xi_h,S_h, k_h) \in H \):

 We prove this by induction on the steps \( k = 1, 2, \ldots, n \) of the mechanism.
-In order to facilitate notation and comprehension, we will denote by $a^k$ the ``tentative'' allocation $a$ by the end of step $k$ of the mechanism.
+In order to facilitate notation and comprehension, we will denote by $a_k$ the ``tentative'' allocation $a$ by the end of step $k$ of the mechanism.

 \textbf{Base Case (\( k = 0 \))}:

 At initialization, no officers have been assigned.
 That is, \( a^0_i = \emptyset \) for all \( i \in I \).
 Therefore, for any upper-bound \( (\Xi_h,S_h, k_h) \in H \), we have: